docsforadobe/after-effects-expression-reference/docs/text/style.md

 ## TextStyle.kerning

+`text.sourceText.style.kerning`

 !!! note
     This functionality was added in After Effects 25.0.

 #### Description

 Returns the Kerning Value for a Text Layer.

-For this value to be returned as anything other than zero, the [KerningType]() must not be set.
+For this value to be returned as anything other than zero, the [KerningType](#textstylekerningtype) must not be set.

 #### Type